 There will able free cash back available on our bars if you run out of cash.

 We have set up our own team for on site waste management.
 Everything that can be recycled will be recycled, at source, and then taken to a centre for recycling.
 Bags will be issued for general waste and recyclable waste respectively and will be sorted out of eyesight.
 The various different recycling bins and waste bins will be placed all over the site and emptied on a regular basis – please help us by putting things in the right place!
 Regular site sweeps will also be carried out to make sure all waste is litter picked and does not become harmful to the festival go-er or the wildlife.

-This year we are introducing £5 refundable eco bonds, everyone will pay an extra £5 when they purchase a ticket, once you arrive at Eden we will give you a coupon that you can exchange for a £5 at the end of the festival providing you bring us a full bag of litter!
+Like the last 2 years, everyone will be issued a £5 refundable eco bond when they buy their ticket, when you arrive at Eden your wristband will have an added eco bond section, which you can exchange for a £5 at the end of the festival providing you bring us a full bag of litter!